NHMDenmark/DaSSCo-Integration/Documentation/Metadata_field_descriptions/status.md

 Metadata

 **Description:**
 The status of the asset.
-It
+It is not for the services use but for human eyes to quickly give an overview.

 **Value:**
 For processing, being processed, working copy, archive, processing halted, for deletion, issue with media, issue with metadata